-If you are unfortunate enough to be tramping the cracked pavements of Newcastle-Under-Lyme and have recently had a heart operation then this might be the cafe for you.
+If you are unfortunate enough to be tramping the cracked pavements of Newcastle-Under-Lyme having recently had heart surgery then this might be the café for you.
 There is nothing in here to wake you from your post-operatic torpor.
-The menu is limited to a few sandwiches.
+The menu is limited to a few snacks and sandwiches.
 There are a couple of dull pictures and mirrors on the wall and the odd randomly placed coffee sack.
-It’s a good place for the colour-blind though, the decor of greys, whites and browns which left me wondering if the colour palette is taken from a clothes of a local male pensioner.
+It’s a fine place for the colour-blind though, the decor of greys, whites and browns which left me wondering if the colour palette is taken from a clothes of a local male pensioner.

 That was certainly the demographic in here, I was the young gun, the infiltrator that they would have surely disapproved of if they have looked up from there half-buttered scones.